 The Constitution lays down the principles that make our society and polity democratic.
-They are defined in and through the list of Fundamental Rights that are an important part of the Constitution.
+They are defined in and through the list of Fundamental Rights.
 These rights are available to all Indians equally.
-As far as the marginalised are concerned, they have drawn on these rights in two ways: first, by insisting on their Fundamental Rights, they have forced the government to recognise the injustice done to them.
+As far as the marginalised are concerned, they have drawn on these rights in two ways.
+First, by insisting on their Fundamental Rights, they have forced the government to recognise the injustice done to them.
 Second, they have insisted that the government enforce these laws.
 In some instances, the struggles of the marginalised have influenced the government to frame new laws, in keeping with the spirit of the Fundamental Rights.

-Article 17 of the Constitution states that untouchability has been abolished; this means is that no one can prevent Dalits from educating themselves, entering temples, using public facilities etc. It also means that it is wrong to practice untouchability and that this practice will not be tolerated by a democratic government.
+Article 17 of the Constitution states that untouchability has been abolished.
+This means that no one can prevent Dalits from educating themselves, entering temples, using public facilities etc. It also means that it is wrong to practice untouchability and that this practice will not be tolerated by a democratic government.
 In fact, untouchability is a punishable crime now.

 There are other sections in the Constitution that help to strengthen the argument against untouchability.
 For example, Article 15 of the Constitution notes that no citizen of India shall be discriminated against on the basis of religion, race, caste, sex or place of birth.
 This has been used by Dalits to seek equality where it has been denied to them.